kosen-robocon-db/kosen-robocon-db-dev-box/README.md

 ## How to create a virtual image from linux distro

-Before vagrant up, you need to touch the file CREATION_FROM_DISTRO like this:
+Before you vagrant up, you need to touch the file CREATION_FROM_DISTRO in the same directory to Vagrantfile like this:

+    host $ ls
+    .vagrant bootstrap_user.sh bootstrap_root.sh Vagrant_file
     host $ touch CREATION_FROM_DISTRO
     host $ vagrant up

 and then the new kosen-robocon-db-dev-box image will be created.
-(For details of the later work, please refer to the Vagrant manual site.)
+(For details of the later work, please refer to the [Vagrant Documentation site](https://www.vagrantup.com/docs/index.html).)
+It is the same even if you create the file CREATION_FROM_DISTRO on GUI like Windows.

-Before vagrant up for the second time, don't forget to remove the file CREATION_FROM_DISTRO, or then virtual image creation will start again.
+Before you vagrant up for the second time, don't forget to remove the file CREATION_FROM_DISTRO, or then virtual image creation will start again.

 ## What's In The Box